-On this memorial of Saint Martha we may meditate upon marriage, which is in a crisis in our age.
-I suppose marriage is always in crisis, and perhaps itself is a crisis in some sense, but things seem particularly bad nowadays, with anecdotal accounts of divorce – or, ahem, family, if you will – lawyers running a brisk trade.
+Together, the three siblings formed a household, and it may be fitting to meditate upon marriage, which is in a crisis in our age.
+I suppose marriage is always in crisis, and perhaps itself is a crisis in some sense, but things seem particularly bad nowadays, with anecdotal accounts of divorce (sometimes called ‘family’) lawyers running a brisk trade.
 Our Lady of Fatima purportedly revealed to her young visionary Jacinta that many marriages are not willed by God, the truth of which may be borne out by a mere cursory glance around the world.

-Before we turn to the saint of the day, today is the anniversary of what seem to have been two such ill-fated unions.
-On this day in 1565, with the Protestant revolt raging through teh British Isles, the Catholic monarch, Mary, Queen of Scots, married her first cousin, the dissolute ‘long lad’ Lord Darnley – he stood over six feet, tall for that age – with whom she was irrationally besotted.
+Before we turn to the saints of the day, this is the anniversary of what seem to have been two such ill-fated unions.
+On this day in 1565, with the Protestant revolt raging through the British Isles, the Catholic monarch, Mary, Queen of Scots, married her dashing first cousin, the dissolute ‘long lad’ Lord Darnley – he stood over six feet, tall for that age – with whom she was irrationally besotted.
 Mary had previously been the wife of Francis, the King of France, who was short and sort of stubby – Mary was also abnormally tall for a woman of that era, one inch under six feet, strikingly beautiful and accomplished.

 Her second marriage to Darnley was not so blessed.
 They bore one child, who was raised Protestant, the future James the I of England and the VI of Scotland, although some dispute his paternity, claiming he was sired by David Rizzio, Mary’s Italian private secretary, whom Darnley soon had strangled in front of the pregnant Mary.
 (James it was who sponsored the English translation of Scripture named after him, and who is regarded favourably in Whiggish history, even if not so much for the Catholic cause in England).